Joe Biden’s campaign sets tortoise-like pace, renewing concerns over age

 There are now worries that Biden’s age could be playing a factor in just how aggressively he’s campaigning.

-…here’s former Vice President Joe Biden’s agenda for the holiday weekend, according to his campaign: “Joe Biden has no public events scheduled.”take our poll - story continues below
+…here’s former Vice President Joe Biden’s agenda for the holiday weekend, according to his campaign: “Joe Biden has no public events scheduled.”

 Those seven words are becoming familiar for the Biden team.
 Aside from a campaign swing right after announcing his candidacy, Biden has kept his head down while his rivals rush from state to state to state.
 Even when he has held public events, they have included only a handful of questions from voters or reporters.